Pres. Taylor & cabinet take ALS “Ice Bucket Challenge”

 The event was covered by the Springfield News-Leader (Gannett), featuring a large photo of Dr. Taylor on the local news section.
 Online, they have an additional 22 photos.

 According to the ALS website, “As of Tuesday, August 19, The ALS Association has received $22.9 million in donations compared to $1.9 million during the same time period last year (July 29 to August 19).
 These donations have come from existing donors and 453,210 new donors to The Association.”

 Springfield’s Chief of Police, Paul Williams, was challenged on the morning news, Monday, Aug.
 18, by Brandon Beck, EU graduate and KY3 (NBC-TV) weatherman.

 Late Monday afternoon, Chief Williams responded with a challenge to the presidents of the four Springfield colleges — Missouri State University, Evangel University, Drury University and Ozarks Technical College.

 Dr. Taylor immediately replied yes, and started planning on ways to make this a fun event for the Evangel University campus.

 HISTORY OF ICE CHALLENGE: Here is a video story about how the ice bucket challenge got started. http://time.com/3136507/als-ice-bucket-challenge-started/

 PHOTO BY: Paul K. Logsdon

-EU VIDEO BY: Admissions Marketing, Video Production Team
+EU VIDEO BY: University Marketing, Video Production Team